mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrew.md

 - Continuous aftershocks and eruptions
 - Famine and plague
 - Civilization near-collapse
-- More deaths from aftermath than Sundering itself
+- More deaths from aftermath than Worldrend itself

 **51-100 CR: Survival Mode**
 - Refugees everywhere